You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 Tumblr is a popular blogging and social media tool.
 It’s designed for short, fun posts — these might be several paragraphs of text, like a traditional blog post, but could also be photos, links, .gifs, music, or videos.

-While it’s not a good option if you want to make money online or create a professional website, Tumblr is well worth looking at if you’re planning to blog as a hobby (because it’s free).
+While it’s not a good option if you want to make money online or create a professional website, Tumblr is worth looking at if you plan to blog as a hobby (because it’s free).

 Pricing of Tumblr

 Tumblr is free to use.
-You don’t need to pay for the platform or for web hosting.
+You don’t need to pay for the platform or web hosting.

-If you want a custom domain name for your Tumblr blog, you’ll need to pay for that separately from a domain registrar.
+If you want a custom domain name for your Tumblr blog, you must pay separately from a domain registrar.
 You can add it to your Tumblr blog for free.

 You can choose to pay for a premium Tumblr theme ($9 to $49, depending on the theme you choose), but there are plenty of free themes to choose from, too.